satyendra22/CyberSecHub/CyberSecCerts/CISSP/SecurityAndRiskManagement.md

 ### Definitions and examples

 * Confidentiality - Making sure the right people can access the material.
 Data must be classified so the administrators knows exactly who should have access.
 Users must Identify themselves, authenticate, and then be given authorization before having access.
 Contents must be encrypted or restricted for users who don't do the above.
-  * End to End symetric encryption holds confidentiality because only users with a key can see the data
+  * End to End symmetric encryption holds confidentiality because only users with a key can see the data
   * File permissions only allow authorized users to view the contents
 * Integrity - Protected from changes
   * Hashing